 Step 3: Going back to (virtual) school to become Certified Online Business Manager

-Although I knew how to do most of the work that OBMs were offering, I still wanted to get certified to feel more confident with my skills.
-After getting my certification, I started positioning myself as an OBM, and pretty soon, I was attracting quality clients and was able to increase my revenue significantly.
+Although I knew how to do most of the work that other online business managers were offering, I still wanted to do an online business manager certification to feel more confident with my skills.
+After getting my online business manager certification, I started positioning myself as an OBM, and pretty soon, I was attracting quality clients and was able to significantly increase my monthly revenue.

-Disclaimer: This is NOT a requirement.
-Despite a lot of misinformation, you do not need to be certified to call yourself an OBM.
-You do not need to be certified to charge premium rates as an OBM.
-However, certification is the right choice for many people, but certainly not everyone.
+Disclaimer: Completing an online business manager certification is NOT a requirement.
+Despite a lot of misinformation, you do not need to be certified online business manager to call yourself an OBM.
+You do not need to be certified to charge premium rates as an OBM, either.
+You can (and should) base your rates on your skillset and experience level.
+A certification is the right choice for many people, but certainly not everyone.

-Also, note — you do not have to be a VA before becoming an OBM.
+Also, note — you do not have to be a virtual assistant or VA before becoming an online business manager.
 In my opinion, it greatly shortens the learning curve, but depending on a combination of your background, skillset, and savviness, it might not be necessary at all.

 If I had to do it all over again, knowing what I know now, I would’ve chosen a slightly different path that aligned with my unique abilities.
 Because I enjoy more strategy and being in a higher level support role with my clients, I would’ve taken the path of Director of Operations (had I known this role even existed online!).
 Good News: It does!
 And my friend and colleague, Natalie Gingrich runs an incredible program called the Director of Operations Certification Program.

-If you love everything about the OBM role, then I highly suggest you read about the DOO role, too.
+If you love everything about the Online Business Manager role, then I highly suggest you read about the Director of Operations role, too.
 It might be an even better fit!

 Step 4: Strategy sessions were born!